Kugs das blog

-Many companies state cost as a reason for not providing sufficient internet access or providing it at a high cost, especially considering the state of the market and the need to cut costs in order to make profits.
-According to the paper the cost of improving connectivity to at least basic vessel connectivity accounts for only 0.3% of the total cost of operating a vessel.
+Many companies state cost as a reason for not providing sufficient internet access, or providing it at a high price, especially considering the state of the market and the need to cut costs in order to make profits.
+According to the paper, the cost of improving connectivity to at least basic vessel connectivity accounts for only 0.3% of the total cost of operating a vessel.

 Beyond costs, fears of crew being distracted and anti-social behaviour exists.
-But perhaps a more crucial and acceptable reason are concerns of how the Internet is being used.
-Training and policies around Internet usage are required to alleviate this concern.
+But perhaps a more crucial and acceptable reason for any restrictions is concern about how the internet is being used.
+Training and policies around internet usage are required to alleviate this concern.

-Mr Brandy says young people want to be connected and if the industry is to encourage young seafarers to enter the industry, the internet is a must.
+Mr Brandy says young people want to be connected and if the industry is to encourage young seafarers to join, the internet is a must.

-Mr Brandy expects that in the next five years more than 50% of seafarers will be connected at sea.
-This is a significant change and one that the industry should welcome.
+He expects in the next five years, more than 50% of seafarers will be connected at sea.
+This is a significant change and one the industry should welcome.

 Friday 7th July